Ways To Stay Connected

 The Department of Horticultural Science believes that the connections made in college are ones that can last a lifetime.
 Interaction with the department doesn’t need to end after graduation, and we hope it doesn’t.
 From lectures to social gatherings to mentoring a current student, there are many ways to stay connected.

-Mentor a Student in the Plant Sciences
+Mentor a Student in Plant Sciences or Food Systems

 Each year, the College of Food, Agricultural, and Natural Resource Sciences matches over 150 students with mentors working in the career field.
 At a minimum, mentors commit one hour per month to having conversations with mentees about career goals, knowledge gained from working in the field, and plans and ideas for opportunities to pursue.
 Mentors also offer the opportunity for mentees to participate in a half-day (or more) job shadow.
 The mentor program is always seeking mentors to develop the next generation of professionals and accepts applications year round.
 Learn more about the mentor program and apply on the CFANS Mentor Program page.